Gold Price Predictions and Forecast for 2030: 6 Experts Weigh In

 Truthfully, there's no way of accurately pinpointing short-term or long-term gold price movements.
 It’s a near-impossible endeavor, given that there are many intervening variables that must be factored in.
 It doesn't simplify things that gold has historically performed well under a variety of different conditions and circumstances.
 That said, there are still fundamental and technical methods for making a gold price forecast.
 Yet, gold price predictions are still very much more of a fine art than a science.

-By all accounts, analysts are leaning towards a bullish scenario in the long term.
-Today, the price of gold hovers around $1745.30 US an ounce.
-In only nine years, some experts are predicting that price to nearly double.
+At the time this article was first written in 2019, the price of gold hovered around $1,745.30 US an ounce.
+In only nine years, some experts were predicting that price to nearly double.
 In this article, we spoke with experts in the precious metals industry and asked them to weigh in on their gold price predictions for 2030.
+Here's what they had predicted at the time:

 Trading between $3000-$5000 Per Ounce